 What is port wine?

-Port is a type of fortified wine.
+Port is a type of fortified wine that Portugal is famous for.
 Fortified wines are made by processing wine with a grape spirit, typically brandy.
 The addition of a grape spirit adds a natural sweetness to the wine, which is why port is a favorite post-dinner digestif.

 It has rich and bold flavors, including hints of chocolate, berries, and cinnamon.
 Port is produced exclusively in Portugal’s Douro Valley, which has been producing wines for over two thousand years.